Meet the team at FIDO

 Ed joined Fido in 2018 and had been working with dogs for several years before then.
 His love of dog training started after he got involved in animal rescue; he is currently working towards my Certification in Professional Dog Training (CPDT).
 Ed is a natural with dogs and kids, and his clients love him.
 When he’s not working with dogs, he enjoys spending time with his wife, son, and rescue pups Bruce and Ellie.

-Lead PAL Trainer, Assistant Trainer
+Lead PAL Trainer, Apprentice Trainer

 My love for working with dogs started when I was fifteen years old when I first started to volunteer and foster dogs from a local rescue.
 I have volunteered with rescues for many years and when I got my first job working with dogs I knew there was nothing else I wanted to do but work with these amazing animals for the rest of my life.
 I have worked with dogs for almost ten years now in various fields and I am now currently working towards my Certification in Professional Dog Training (CPDT).